artyomagadzhanyan421/react-query-project/README.md

 # React Query Data

-Learing how implement TanStack Query (formerly known as React Query) inside of React + TypeScript + Vite application with mocj JSON Server database.
+Learing how to implement TanStack Query (formerly known as React Query) inside of React + TypeScript + Vite application with mock JSON Server database.

 * JSON Server to store the data
 * React Query to fetch objects from the database